mxcai/al-folio/_pages/About.md

 layout: about
 title: About
 permalink: /
+description: Assistant Professor \\
+Department of Biostatistics\\
-description: City University of Hong Kong
+City University of Hong Kong

 profile:
   align: right